-- the student fails to comply with the requirements laid down by the Senate and/or faculty; or - b) exceeds the maximum duration of the study period; - fails more than 25% of the modules of the curriculum concerned (cf. 3.4.4.2)
+- the student fails to comply with the requirements laid down by the Senate and/or faculty; or - b) exceeds the maximum duration of the study period; - c) fails more than 25% of the modules of the curriculum concerned (cf. 3.4.4.2)

-A student, whose studies have been terminated, may apply to the respective Campus Registrar for re-admission to the University.
+A student, whose studies have been terminated, may apply to the Dean for readmission to the University.
 In the event of re-admission, it will be subject to the conditions laid down by the University.